Volunteers are vital to the running of the Bureau

 A desire to make a difference to your local community.

-So if you think you might like to work as a volunteer member of a small, highly professional, friendly team and would like further information, email firstname.lastname@example.org and arrange to come in for a chat about the opportunities and meet the team in person!
+So if you think you might like to work as a volunteer member of a small, highly professional, friendly team and would like further information, email email@example.com and arrange to come in for a chat about the opportunities and meet the team in person!
+Please note, this email address is for volunteering enquiries only.
+We do not offer advice via email.
+If you need advice, please either drop in to our main office or one of our outreach sessions, or call Adviceline - 03444 111 306 (see How to Get Advice

 Citizens Advice provides free, independent, confidential and impartial advice to everyone on their rights and responsibilities.
 It values diversity, promotes equality and challenges discrimination.
 Each Bureau is an independent charity.